-4.1.
-Therapeutic indications
+4.1 Therapeutic indications

-Hypercholesterolaemia and hypertriglyceridaemia alone or combined (type IIa, IIb, III, IV and V dyslipidaemias) in patients unresponsive to dietary and other non-drug therapeutic measures (e.g. weight reduction or increased physical activity), particularly when there is evidence of associated risk factors such as hypertension and smoking.
+Hypercholesterolaemia and hypertriglyceridaemia alone or combined (types IIa, IIb, IV dyslipidaemias, as well as types III and V dyslipidaemias) in patients unresponsive to dietary and other non-drug therapeutic measures (e.g. weight reduction or increased physical activity), particularly when there is evidence of associated risk such as hypertension and smoking.

-The treatment of secondary hyperlipoproteinaemia is indicated if the hyperlipoproteinaemia persists despite effective treatment of the underlying disease (e.g.dyslipidaemia in diabetes mellitus).
+The treatment of secondary hyperlipoproteinaemias is indicated if the hyperlipoproteinaemia persists despite effective treatment of the underlying disease (e.g. dyslipidaemia in diabetes mellitus).

-Dietary measures initiated before therapy should be continued.
+Appropriate dietary measures initiated before therapy should be continued.